cucumber/docs/content/installation.md

 {{% block "javascript" %}}

-Cucumber.js is avaliable as an [NPM](https://www.npmjs.com) module.
+Cucumber.js is available as an [NPM](https://www.npmjs.com) module.
 It works with both Node.js and browsers.

 # Node.js